Daniel Clowes: Post-Eightball, 2005–2023

 After Eightball ended in 2004, Clowes began to release full-color graphic novels, beginning in 2005 with Ice Haven, a revised version of the comic that appeared in Eightball #22.
+In 2006, after a health crisis, Clowes underwent open-heart surgery.
+During this period, Clowes drew the first of several New Yorker covers and contributed comics to Zadie Smith's The Book of Other People (2008) and the influential art comics anthology Kramers Ergot (#7, 2008).

-In 2010 Drawn and Quarterly published Wilson, Clowes's first graphic novel that had not been serialized in Eightball.
+In 2010, Drawn & Quarterly published Wilson, Clowes's first graphic novel that had not been serialized in Eightball.
 The next year, Pantheon released Mister Wonderful, a revised and reformatted version of a narrative serialized weekly in 2007 and 2008 in The Sunday New York Times Magazine, a story Clowes described as a "romance."
-2011 also saw the Drawn and Quarterly hardcover release of The Death-Ray, which first appeared in Eightball #23.
+2011 also saw the Drawn & Quarterly hardcover release of The Death-Ray, which first appeared in Eightball #23 (June 2004).

-During this period, Clowes drew the first of several New Yorker covers and contributed comics to Zadie Smith's The Book of Other People (2008) and the influential art comics anthology Kramers Ergot (#7, 2008).
-In 2006, after a health crisis, Clowes underwent open-heart surgery.
-His longest graphic novel Patience was released in the US in March 2016.
+His longest graphic novel, Patience, was released in the US in March 2016.
 His latest graphic novel Monica was released on October 3, 2023, by Fantagraphics.

 Clowes lives in Oakland, California, with his wife Erika and his child.